aikar/commands/docs/README.md

 While the 0.x.x series of ACF is "Beta", note that it is very stable.
 It has been used for years on EMC.

-It is labeled Beta as the framework is growing fast and gaining new features, and API's are subject to breakage.
-The new features also may contain bugs, but we will work to fix them fast.
+It is labeled Beta as the framework is growing and gaining new features, and API's are subject to breakage.
+The new features also may contain bugs, but we will work to fix them.

-Please be prepared to keep up with changes, but I try to keep them as least disruptful as possible.
+Branches previxed with dev/XXX indicate that the branch is likely to be very unstable, possibly completely non-functional.
+May also not have the new changes implemented to that branch yet.

 v1.0.0 will be the signal that ACF features are more complete and the API will remain stable for a long time.